diem/website/docs/wallet-app/try-local-mobile-wallet.md

 ### Send Libra coins using QR code scanner

 The Libra Reference Wallet mobile app allows sending Libra Coins using the built-in QR code scanner.
 This feature fills in automatically the transaction details without the need to type in and data manually.
-To feature is activated from the Send screen:
+The feature is activated from the Send screen: